 If the college decides to seek a disciplinary sanction, the case shall be processed under Article XV of the CUNY Bylaws.
 If the case is not resolved through mediation under Article XV, it shall be heard by the college's Faculty-Student Disciplinary Committee.
 If the college seeks to have both a disciplinary and an academic sanction imposed, the college shall proceed first with the disciplinary proceeding and await its outcome before addressing the academic sanction.
-The student's grade shall be held in abeyance by using the PEN grade established for this purpose, pending the Committee's action.
+The student's grade shall be held in abeyance pending the Committee's action.
 If the Faculty-Student Disciplinary Committee finds that the alleged violation occurred, then the faculty member may reflect that finding in the student's grade.
 The student may appeal the finding in accordance with Article XV procedures and/or may appeal the grade imposed by the faculty member in accordance with section 4.2.2.
 If the Faculty-Student Disciplinary Committee finds that the alleged violation did not occur, then no sanction of any kind may be imposed.